ayushmodi12/human-activity-recognition-on-uci-har-dataset/assignment_q4_subjective_answers.md

 FOR RIDO:
 ![rido_fit](https://github.com/ES335-2024/assignment-1-ml-doofenshmirtz-evil-inc/assets/114944809/f3de5358-8120-4d91-ba6d-356ddf151f3c)

+By increasing the number of samples while keeping the features the same, time increases linearly with the size of the data.
+Theoretically worst case time complexity of the decision tree is O(N*M*d). where d is the depth of the tree.

 (ii) Keeping the features same along with increasing dataset size for Standard Deviation of Time
 FOR RIRO:
 ![riro_fit_std](https://github.com/ES335-2024/assignment-1-ml-doofenshmirtz-evil-inc/assets/114944809/feba0a45-a248-4c14-af0f-30e2b108980a)